atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 received any promise of an increased allowance from Mr. Selby.
 But he soon perceived there were no hopes of that; for she soon afterwards told him she t fhouid take the advice he had sometime before given her.
-“I will not deny “myself anything, ” continued she“ “can make life agreeable to me, “as I well know that Mr. selby’s estate“ “answer my demands, though he “is Such a churl as to resuse what I. “ash.”
+“I will not deny “myself anything, " continued she“ “can make life agreeable to me, “as I well know that Mr. selby’s estate“ “answer my demands, though he “is Such a churl as to resuse what I. “ash."
 * ^ 9
 9
 tt